 - Monitor the market

 When you are planning to renew your lease, it would be best to know that current standing in the market.
-The office space in dubai real estate market is also changing, due to different reasons.
+The shared office space dubai real estate market is also changing, due to different reasons.
 It can be because of changes in competitive rental rate and lower taxes.
 These details can help you to negotiate for favorable terms.
 This can help you uncover alternative solutions that would ease the negotiation process.